 No!
 There was immense opportunity in direct exploitation, and the degradation of both people and planet would occur on a previously-impossible scale throughout this phase of the “Great Acceleration.”
 To name but a few widespread ecological effects: plantation agriculture and mining ruined ancestral homelands; cash crops replaced usable food crops for local communities; and desertification, biodiversity loss, and nutrient leaching all followed suit.
-Such domination by and for imperial-colonial culture happened concurrently not just in Africa but across what would come to be known as the “Global South:” from the Caribbean to South America, the Middle East to Eastern Asia.
+Such domination by and for imperial-colonial culture happened concurrently not just in Africa but across what as the “Global South:” from the Caribbean to South America, the Middle East to Eastern Asia.

 While it’s somewhat mind-boggling to reconcile the expansive diversity of these nations of the Global South, it is perhaps even more so to consider the truly systematic dismantling of their pre-colonial ways of being.
 This was an age of intense expedition, in more than one sense of the word.
 Not only did the tendrils of dominant industrial-capitalism make their way across the planet via literal conquests by states from the Global North, but the speed at which it all occurred was greatly expedited.
 Globalization is in many ways the process of disseminating industrial-capitalist ideals and systems the world over, and we’re now in the period when much of this can be seen to take root—ensnaring itself deep into modern society.